orendon/crouton-config/README.md

 * Sets Faneza icon theme.
 * Configures XFCE environment panels and settings.
 * Installs the Ubuntu Font Family (and sets it for terminal and gui use)
-* Tested on Samsung S3 Chromebobk with ARM processor.
+* Tested on Samsung S3 Chromebook with ARM processor.

 Requirements
 ------------